ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Introduction

 This research, as the first systematic study on ADIs in VFL, is motivated by findings in \F~\ref{fig:motivation}.
 We first formulate ADIs and prove their existence in common VFL protocols.
 Then, in two steps, we explore ADIs in real-world VFL systems.
-First, we design gradient-based approaches for ADI synthesis in both \textit{whitebox} and \textit{blackbox} settings.
+First, we design gradient-based approaches for ADI synthesis in a \textit{blackbox} setting.
 Second, inspired by feedback-driven software fuzzing, we design a \textit{greybox} fuzz testing framework to uncover ADIs.
-The proposed two-step approaches delineate attack vectors using ADIs from different perspectives and at varying costs: gradient-based methods demonstrate how attackers can initiate an end-to-end exploitation using ADIs by controlling a participant, whereas fuzz testing enables in-house vulnerability assessment to comprehensively uncover ADIs in a privacy-preserving manner under VFL participants' collaboration.
+The proposed two-step approaches delineate attack vectors using ADIs from different perspectives and at varying costs: gradient-based methods demonstrate an end-to-end, practical exploitation using ADIs from an adversarial participant, whereas fuzzing enables in-house vulnerability assessment to comprehensively uncover ADIs in a privacy-preserving manner under all VFL participants' collaboration.

-Our evaluation includes three popular VFL systems with various input formats (e.g., images, table data).
+Our evaluation includes three popular VFL systems with various input formats (e.g., images, tabular data).
 We achieve promising success rates of gradient-based ADI synthesis and illustrate the stealth of synthesized ADIs by comparing them with normal inputs.
-We also find 1,486 ADIs over 40 hours of fuzzing, revealing large attack surfaces of popular VFL systems.
+We also find 2,320 ADIs over 92 hours of fuzzing in total, revealing large attack surfaces of popular VFL systems.
 We investigate how several key parameters and settings can influence ADI synthesis and uncovering.
 Overall, we show that the ADI issue is a crucial but often neglected impediment in adopting VFL in real-world circumstances.
 In sum, this study makes the following contributions:

-{\tikz\draw[black,fill=black] (-0.5em,-0.5em) circle (-0.15em);} We find a new attack vector in VFL, where certain inputs of adversary-controlled VFL participants, namely ADIs, can dominate the joint inference made by VFL.
-ADIs extensively diminish other participants' contribution to model inference, thus hogging the rewards provided to incentivize VFL participants contributing important features.